Flavored leptogenesis and Dirac CP violation: Leptogenesis

 \section{Leptogenesis}

 In a temperature regime where all the lepton flavors are distinguishable, it is instructive to consider the flavor dependent as well as resonant leptogenesis approach.
+Although for a pure resonant scenario (see e.g. \cite{Pilaftsis:2003gt}), one has to work with a highly degenerate RHN mass spectrum which is not the case here\footnote{For resonant leptogenesis to work, the mass difference between the RHN states have to be of the order of their decay width.
+This requirement is not satisfied with the chosen RHN mass spectrum here, as $1 - x_{ij} \neq \frac{1}{8\pi} Y_\nu^\dagger Y_\nu $.
+The equality between these two parametric expressions is an essential condition for resonant leptogenesis to take place.
+Authors in \cite{Dev:2015wpa} have shown that, if the required mass difference is driven by renormalization group (RG) running, then it is difficult to achieve successful leptogenesis within a minimal radiative scenario.
+In such case one requires non-minimal extension to rescue leptogenesis parameter space.
+It is to note that the present set-up is free from such scenario.}.
 The inclusion of flavor effects on leptogenesis provides a very essential modification for the calculation of the final baryon asymmetry (please see Ref. \cite{Blanchet:2006be,Abada:2006ea,Nardi:2006fx,Dev:2017trv}), as compared with the calculation in the unflavored scenario.
-In such scenario the lepton asymmetry generated from the decay of the lightest RHN can be expressed as \cite{Adhikary:2014qba, Dolan:2018qpy},
+In such scenario the CP asymmetry generated from the decay of the lightest RHN can be expressed as \cite{Adhikary:2014qba, Dolan:2018qpy}\footnote{This prescription for lepton asymmetry do not include the effect of thermal masses of final state particles, which becomes slightly influential only at higher temperature ($T>> M$).
+However, the influence is negligible in the context of the order of magnitude of the lepton asymmetry ($\epsilon$) as shown in \cite{Giudice:2003jh}.},

 with the following definition for the loop function $ f(x_{ij}) = \sqrt{x_{ij}} \left[1 - (1+x_{ij})\text{ln}\left(\frac{1-x_{ij}}{x_{ij}}\right) \right]$ where, $x_{ij} = \left(\frac{M_{j}}{M_{i}}\right)^2$.
 One can define $Y_{\nu}$ as the complex Dirac Yukawa coupling, derived in a basis where the RHNs are in the diagonal mass basis.